- Rights & Responsibilities a Tenant has when Signing a Lease

 In Florida, not only must a landlord provide 12 hours' notice before entry, but the reason must be legitimate as well.
 Justified reasons for landlord entry under Florida law include:

-• If the landlord has reasons to believe their tenant has abandoned the premises
+- If the landlord has reasons to believe their tenants have abandoned the premises

 There are exceptions to the 12 hours’ prior notice, however.
 They are as follows: